slviajero/tinybasic/README.md

 PS2 keyboard support and keypads are added for standalone computer projects.

-There are many microcontroller specific features.
-I added EEPROM access, EEPROM program storage and autorun, control of digital and analog I/O as well as the delay function, Wire library support, RF2401 support and very simple MQTT / Wifi support on ESP.
+Microcontroller specific features are EEPROM access, EEPROM program storage and autorun, control of digital and analog I/O as well as the delay function, Wire library support, RF2401 support and very simple MQTT / Wifi support on ESP.

 The interpreter can be compliled with standard gcc on almost any architecture or in the Arduino IDE without changes.